lewisgoing/threejs-visual-editor/README.md

 ### Audio Reactivity

+**Using Microphone:**
 1. Add an Audio Reactive Node
 2. Connect a source node (sphere, image plane, etc.) to its input
 3. Connect the Audio Reactive Node to the Output Node
 4. Grant microphone permission when prompted
-5. The object will now respond to audio input
+5. The object will now respond to live audio input

+**Using Audio Files:**
+1. Add an Audio File Node
+2. Add an Audio Reactive Node
+3. Connect the source node to the Audio Reactive Node
+4. In the Audio Reactive Node properties, set "Audio Source Id" to the Audio File Node's ID
+5. Connect the Audio Reactive Node to the Output Node
+6. Upload an audio file via the Audio File Node's properties
+7. The object will now respond to the loaded audio file

 ### Custom Shaders